mitfahrverband/iframe/README.md

 # iframe
-An &lt;iframe> displaying aggregated carpool offers from differenct sources to and from a place on a given day
+An `<iframe>` displaying aggregated carpool offers from differenct sources to and from a place on a given day

 A demo of the `<iframe>` is running at [https://ridewithukraine.eu/iframe-beispiel.html](https://ridewithukraine.eu/iframe-beispiel.html).
-The `<iframe>` can't be embedded here due to a restriction of [GitHub Flavored Markdown](https://github.github.com/gfm/#disallowed-raw-html-extension-).
+(The `<iframe>` can't be embedded here due to a restriction of [GitHub Flavored Markdown](https://github.github.com/gfm/#disallowed-raw-html-extension-).)

 The code for embedding the `<iframe>` is: